What is ayahuasca? Packers QB Aaron Rodgers says psychedelic drug helped him with back-to-back MVP titles

 During a recent podcast appearance, Rodgers credited a plant-based psychedelic, ayahuasca, for his accomplishments over the last two seasons.

 While on the Aubrey Marcus Podcast, Rodgers explained that he had used ayahuasca while in South America.
-He decided to try ayahuasca following a previous experience with psychedelics, during which he ingested mushrooms on a beach and then felt as though he was merging with the ocean.
+He decided to try ayahuasca after a previous experience with psychedelics, during which he ingested mushrooms on a beach and felt like he was merging with the ocean.

 Ayahuasca is a concentrated liquid, according to Australia’s Alcohol and Drug Foundation (ADF), that is made by heating or boiling the Banisteriopsis.
 Its active chemical is DMT, or dimethyltryptamine, a hallucinogenic that can be smoked with a pipe or brewed into a drink.
 DMT is a Schedule I drug in the U.S.